Durable Relief For Your Chronic Rhinitis Patients

 Lasting Relief with RhinAer

-RhinAer is the most clinically studied non-invasive solution for chronic rhinitis.
-It has consistently established lasting and significant relief of chronic rhinitis symptoms in multiple clinical studies, with benefits sustained up to two years following a single RhinAer procedure.
-Three clinical studies demonstrated effectiveness in both allergic and non-allergic chronic rhinitis.1 Furthermore, two years post-procedure, more than 60% of patients either reduced or discontinued their medications.2
+The RhinAer procedure is the most clinically studied non-invasive solution for chronic rhinitis.
+It has consistently established lasting and significant relief of chronic rhinitis symptoms in multiple clinical studies, with benefits sustained up to following a single RhinAer procedure.
+Three clinical studies demonstrated effectiveness in both allergic and non-allergic chronic rhinitis.1 Additionally, 3 years post post procedure, up to 80% of patients either reduced or discontinued their medications.2

 Relief From Both Allergic Rhinitis and Non-Allergic Rhinitis Symptoms